 "Your advice, guidance and support has made a profound difference in my professional and personal life, my work here easier and my future not so daunting."
 (Chief of Staff)

 "I can't begin to express my gratitude to you.
 Your work with me is paying off.
 Thanks for giving me pride and dignity in myself while making me a better leader and listener."
 (Dean)

 "Thank you for your direction and support.
 Your push to preambles, your push to communicate effectively, your push to bring people together is greatly celebrated by me.
 I think about your impact on my professional development and again I say thank you."
 (Dean)

 "I'm proud of myself.
 It was a difficult year, but a big learning experience.
 With your guidance, I was able to accomplish so much more than I thought possible."
 (Dean)

-Dr. Kaufman believes that coaches can only add value when their interventions are based on a thorough understanding of the institutional culture and work environment and institutional and individual needs and values.
+Dr. Kaufman believes that coaches can only add value when their interventions are based on a thorough understanding of the institutional culture and work environment as well as institutional and individual needs and values.
 Together, the client and Dr. Kaufman then build a clear sense of desired outcomes from the coaching intervention and accountability for sustained behavioral changes.
-She has invested over twenty-five years as an executive, organizational development consultant, executive coach and educator.
+She has invested thirty years as an executive, organizational development consultant, executive coach and educator.
 Her practical and creative guidance is grounded in an outcome-based approach to leadership development.